quanru/obsidian-example-lifeos/README.md

 ## Donations

 If this plugin do help you, please buy me a cup of coffee on [buymeacoffee](https://www.buymeacoffee.com/leyang).

+In addition, you can also support me in further developing a better LifeOS by purchasing the [LifeOS Pro](https://lifeos.vip/plugin/life-os-pro.html)!

 <a href="https://www.buymeacoffee.com/leyang"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=leyang&button_colour=40DCA5&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00" /></a>